robbiehanson/KissXML/README.markdown

 ## Changelog

+* 5.1.2 - Jul 8 2016 - Better Swift generated interface cross-compatibility with NSXML by matching NSXML headers more closely, specifically by changing many set/get methods to properties.
 * 5.1.1 - Jul 7 2016 - Fixes issue when integrated as a static library.
 Min iOS version is back to 6.0.
 Moved DDXML->NSXML Swift mappings to `SwiftNSXML` subspec.
 Added test for static library integration.
 * 5.1.0 - Jul 6 2016 - Removed need for `libxml_module` subspec by removing references to libxml in public headers.
 Added Obj-C generics and nullability support to match NSXML API.
 Added watchOS support.
 Minimum iOS version is now 8.0.
 * 5.0.3 - Feb 1 2016 - Removed `DDXML_NS_DECLARATIONS_ENABLED` to allow for better Swift compatibility.
 Added `DDXML.swift` with mappings between NSXML classes and constants and DDXML.